HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

 Why?
 I like to think it is authors getting out of the browser's way.

 Different browsers do different things when it comes to deciding when to load video data.
-The preload attribute is a way for authors to step in and have more control over that process.
-That could include explicitly asking the browser not to preload anything with "none;" asking the browser to preload just the metadata; or asking the browser to preload, using either the auto or empty values.
-It's interesting, and perhaps heartening, to see authors exert far less control over video loading during the past three years.
-Browsers know the most about their users' contexts; not including the preload attribute at all lets them do what they think is best.
+The `preload` attribute is a way for authors to step in and have more control over that process.
+That could include explicitly asking the browser not to preload anything with `none`; asking the browser to preload just the `metadata`; or asking the browser to preload, using either the `auto` or empty values.
+It's interesting, and perhaps heartening, to see authors exert less control over video loading during the past three years.
+Browsers know the most about their users' contexts; not including the `preload` attribute at all lets them do what they think is best.

 #### `src` and `<source>`

 The `src` attribute is only present on 8-9% of `<video>` elements.
-Many of the rest use multiple `<source>` children, allowing authors to instead supply multiple `alt`ernate video resources in `alt`ernate formats.
-Still, browsers load the first format that they support.
+Many of the rest use multiple `<source>` children, allowing authors to instead supply multiple alternate video resources in alternate formats.

 How many `<source>` children do `<video>` elements have?